 NEW: Doug's Market: 1327 Arch StreetNorth Side

-For the many fans of my character Meg from THE ODDS wanting to know what she's up to: Meg still works at Doug's Market in BLOOD (2013).
+For the many fans of my character Meg from THE ODDS wanting to know what she's up to: Meg still works at Doug's Market in A MEASURE OF BLOOD.
 They love her there.
 She serves the homeless the hot offering of the day.
 She also serves Commander Christie and Colleen when they drop by to see her.
 The special of that day happens to be chili dogs.
 Christie has terrible digestion, but he would never consider NOT ordering from Meg.
 She serves him excitedly and with a blush.

 Pittsburgh City Paper